ErpNetDocs/tech/modules/work-management/ai/assistant.md

 ## Starting fresh: New Conversation

-Over time, AI Assistant accumulates context from the conversation.
+Over time, the AI Assistant accumulates context from the conversation.

-In some cases, this is not desirable – for example when:
+In some cases, this is not desirable – for example, when:

 * you change the topic;
 * the assistant starts producing inaccurate responses;